-Is the Go Miami Card worth it?
-Go Miami Card review 2016
+Is the Go Miami Pass worth it?
+Go Miami Pass review 2019

 Welcome to the heart of south Florida where the palm trees are swaying, the people are tanning and the heat is always turned all the way up.
 Miami is a gold mine for those looking for great Caribbean food, miles of beach and a place to dance the night away.
 But what most people don't know is that Miami is also home to great local attractions including the Everglades, Zoo Miami and more.

 Most of the visitors who choose Miami aren't planning on saving money but if you're one of the few who are looking to have a great time on a dime, there might be a solution- the Go Miami Pass.
 This pass is designed to help you save money when visiting the main local attractions during your stay.
 But does it really work?
 We answer that question and more below.

 - 1 Go Miami Pass prices for 2019

 - 2 Where to buy the Go Miami Pass

 - 3 Our expert recommendation for your first Miami visit

 - 5 Is The Go Miami Pass a good deal

 - 6 Are all of the attractions covered with the Go Miami Pass worth a visit

 - 7 How to use the Go Miami Pass